DataDog/hiring-engineers/answers.md

 > - Set the Timeboard's timeframe to the past 5 minutes
 > - Take a snapshot of this graph and use the @ notation to send it to yourself.

-To set timeboard’s timeframe to past 5 minutes, I manually dragged the graph such that I could see the data for 5 minutes:
+To set timeboard’s timeframe to past 5 minutes, I manually dragged the graph such that I could see the data for past 5 minutes:

 ![5 min](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/5%20min%20timeboard.jpeg)

-I then clicked the small camera icon at the top of one of the metric as below and added my name with @ notation in the comments, to send the snap to my email address:
+I then clicked the small camera icon at the top of one of the metric as below, and added my name with @ notation in the comments, to send the snap to my email address:

 ![send snap](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/timeboard%20snapshot.png)